 No, the pineapple does not make this a hummingbird cake because hummingbird cakes have banana and no carrot!
 When using crushed pineapple, it melts into the cake texture, providing extra moisture and sweetness without explicit pineapple flavor.

-As for the actual origin of this recipe, Mrs. Pappas got this from a girl from South America in college when she lived in a coop.
+My neighbor’s family friend, Mrs. Pappas, got it in college from a classmate she lived with from South America.
 When asking for the recipe, I received the recipe card below.
 There are no instructions because you can really: “mix it any way you want or just all together at once.”

 Pappas Family Carrot Cake